UCLALibrary/research-tips/_tutorials/2022-11-16-cv-resume-coverletter.md

     - components of a resume
     - Specific sets of skills to highlight in your resume
-    - Fundamentals and differences between a resume and CV -Which scenarios fit better for creating a CV
+    - Fundamentals and differences between a resume and CV
+    - Which scenarios fit better for creating a CV
-    -You will learn how to write a cover letter
+    - You will learn how to write a cover letter
-    -There will be information to prepare you and get you started with your document
+    - There will be information to prepare you and get you started with your document
 #
 # ACCESSIBILITY INFO
 # NOTE special formatting of the info in this section!!